-New Hampshire Code of Administrative Rules, Env-Ws 364, requires that the City of Rochester take appropriate actions to prevent the reverse flow of water previously delivered to customers.
+New Hampshire Code of Administrative Rules, Env-Ws 364, requires that the City of Rochester take appropriate actions to prevent the reverse flow of water previously delivered to customers, or, the backflow of harmful substances into the public water system.
 Each public water system serving 1,000 or more persons must have a written Cross-Connection Control Program Ordinance.